 Reflection on Mark 8:27-33 ~

-Shouldn’t we be asking the question “Who do people say that I am?” of ourselves?
+Shouldn’t we always be considering the question about ourselves of “Who do people say that I am”?
 If we could listen in on conversations of our friends and family, would we hear them saying that we are a Christian because they know we go to Church?
-Deeper yet, would we hear them discussing our prayer life or what we do for others.
+Deeper yet, would we hear them discussing our prayer life or what we do for others?
 Would they question why we deny our own suffering and needs to do so?
 Would they understand why we turn from evil to instead set our mind on Divine things?